bolttesting/Moveit-247/IOS_QUICK_START.md

 - **You cannot build iOS apps on Windows**
 - You need a **Mac** with **Xcode** to build iOS apps
 - You can prepare the code on Windows, but building must be done on macOS
+- **When you're on Mac:** Just open the project and tell me!
+I can help you run all the commands and set everything up automatically!

 ### Server Configuration:
 - The app is configured to work with your server